angus-ai/angus-sdk-python/README.rst

 This web site and all documentation is licensed under `Creative Commons 3.0 <http://creativecommons.org/licenses/by/3.0/>`_.

-Angus Python SDK is Angus.ai open source technologies It is available under the `Apache License, Version 2.0. <https://www.apache.org/licenses/LICENSE-2.0.html>`_.
+Angus Python SDK is an Angus.ai open source technology.
+It is available under the `Apache License, Version 2.0. <https://www.apache.org/licenses/LICENSE-2.0.html>`_.
 Please read LICENSE and NOTICE files for more information.

 Copyright 2015, Angus.ai